thefrog95/Onshape-Dot/README.md

 ## Contributing

 Bug reports, suggestions, and pull requests are welcome.
-If you want an installer or support for multiple layouts, open an issue or PR.

 ## License